boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

           “isHidden”:true
         }
->**Note :** It's an optional parameter whose default format will be **JSON** if the value is not given.
+>**Note :** This is an optional parameter, and the default format will be **JSON** if no value is given.

 ### URL

-The URL should be given in this property.
-You can also hide the URL by setting the isHidden property to true.
+The URL should be provided in this property.
+The URL can be hidden by setting the isHidden property to true.

 **Sample**